CyberAgentAILab/derendering-text/src/modules/generator/README.md

 ### Description for formats of generated data

 #### Alpha maps
-Text alpha maps for the effects stored with `.npz` format.
+Text alpha maps for the effects are stored with `.npz` format.
 Each alpha maps' dimension would be `Height x Width x 3` in the current version of the generator.
-The first channel for shadow effect alpha, the second channel for fill effect alpha, the third channel for border effect alpha.
+The first channel is for shadow effect alpha, the second channel is for fill effect alpha and the third channel is for border effect alpha.
 #### Rendering parameters
 Rendering parameters are stored by `pickle data format`  with the data object class: `TrainingFormatData()` in `src/dto/dto_generator.py`.
-The class has below elements:
+The class has below attributes:
 - charBB: bounding boxes for characters
 - wordBB: bounding boxes for texts
 - texts: text contents